andyatkinson/presentations/railsconf2025/10_mistakes.md

 ## ❌ Mistake #10—Infrequent Releases
 - Using Gitflow<sup><a href="#footnote-1-1">1</a></sup> for software delivery
+- Not using Feature Flags
+- Not tracking or improving DevOps metrics
 - Performing DDL changes exclusively using ORM Migrations
-- Not tracking DevOps metrics
-- Not using Feature Flags

 <div class='corner-label'>💵 Cycle time, incident response</div>